ExchangeUnion/xud/instructions-for-devs.md

 ## 2. Start `xud`

-Open a new terminal and launch a `xud` process
+Open a new terminal and launch a `xud` process.

 ```bash
 ~/xud/bin $ ./xud